ooi-data/data-vent/README.md

 An AMI (amazon machine image) exists of this worker `prefect2-worker-image` in the OOI-RCA AWS account.

+To check the status of the worker run `sudo systemctl status prefect-worker`

 ## Prefect cloud server
 Deployed prefect flows are hosted on the free prefect2 cloud service, in this workspace: jdupreyuwedu/ooi-rca-prefect2